Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Background

 \subsection{The DongTing Dataset}

-The DongTing dataset~\cite{dongting} is a 85 GB dataset with 18,966 syscall sequences, labeled as either normal or abnormal. \textbf{Normal} syscall sequences refers to those were successfully executed by certain version Linux kernel, while \textbf{abnormal} sequences are those caused the target Linux kernel to crash or hang.
-The syscall sequences in the DongTing dataset cover Linux versions from 4.13 to 5.17, including over 200 major, minor, and patch versions.
+In this work, we use the DongTing dataset~\cite{dongting} as the source of historical Linux kernel execution data to train Bigram because of its comprehensiveness and public accessibility.
+Compared to other available datasets, it is more comprehensive in terms of coverage on kernel versions and kernel executions: it comprises 85 GB of data, including 18,966 syscall sequences collected from more than 200 Linux kernel versions (4.13–5.17).

-Syscall sequences in the DongTing dataset were collected via an automated data collection framework.
-More specifically, normal sequences were collected by executing four Linux regression test suites, namely LTP (Linux Testing Project)~\cite{linux_ts}, Kselftests (Linux Kernel Selftests)~\cite{kern_ts}, Open POSIX Test Suite~\cite{posix_ts}, and the Glibc Test Suite~\cite{glibc_ts}, on different Linux kernel versions.
-This resulted in 6,850 normal sequences being collected.
-The remaining 12,116 syscall sequences in the Dongting dataset, on the other hand, are labeled as abnormal, which were collected from executing 17,854 PoC programs on various Linux kernels based on the crashes reported on the Syzbot dashboard~\cite{syzbot} - the syzkaller community platform for contributors to report Linux kernel crashes.
+Dongting is composed of 6,850 \emph{normal} traces and 12,116 \emph{abnormal} traces, where the former are Linux kernel executions that successfully completed and the latter are those leading to crash or hangs.
+Specifically, normal traces in the Dongting dataset were collected from executing four widely-used Linux regression test suites (namely LTP~\cite{linux_ts}, Kselftests~\cite{kern_ts}, Glibc~\cite{glibc_ts}, and the Open POSIX Test Suite~\cite{posix_ts}), while abnormal traces were extracted from executing proof-of-concept (PoC) programs for crashes reported on the Syzbot dashboard~\footnote{Syzbot is a Syzkaller community platform for contributors to report Linux kernel crashes.}.

-Compared to other Linux kernel execution datasets, the DongTing dataset is among the largest and most representative, likely containing more genuine SDRs to inform seed generation in kernel fuzzing.